Dozodouzo/supybot-git/README.md

 * Code has been reorganized to a hopefully more consistent shape.
 * The initial cloning of the git repository has been moved to the explicit repoadd command.
 * A timeout is used to complete otherwise hanging fetch operations.
+The thread design has been revised removing busy-wait and improving scheduling
 * The enableSnarf configuration value is now defined per repo, not as an overall value.
+* This README has been uodated, notably with a "Getting Started" section.

 There's a pull request at Mike's repo pending.
 Depending on the outcome of that this will be long-time separate fork or not.